SReichelt/slate2/doc/DefinitionalUnivalence/Confluence.md

 The third property is more or less unavoidable if dependent equality is defined as the relation underlying type equivalence, as `symm` on a type equivalence will always swap the relation.
 A "one-sided" definition of dependent equality breaks the property but results in suboptimal terms, and may also cause confluence problems on its own.
+A conditionally reducing definition of dependent equality can solve it.

 Giving up the first seems reasonable, but potentially leads to confluence problems with the constant combinator (see below); its definition of `ap` probably needs to reduce to an `arbitrary` value